CodingCatDev/codingcat.dev/tests/data/markdown/posts/firebase-hosting-version-settings.md

 ---
-title: 'Firebase Hosting Version Settings'
+title: "Firebase Hosting Version Settings"
-date: '2019-08-22'
+date: "2019-08-22"
 ---

 If you start to get that feeling like "Why am I getting billed for this tiny app" from Firebase, then this blog is for you!